-- consist of a clear and succinct proposed resolution or order of the Senate; and
+- consist of a clear and succinct proposed resolution or order of the Senate

 and must not:

-Notices are edited for the Notice Paper and the President may delete extraneous matter, require a senator to reframe a notice if it does not comply with the standing orders, or ask the Clerk to divide it into two or more notices if it contains matters not relevant to each other.
+Notices are edited for the Notice Paper and the President may delete extraneous matter, require a senator to reframe a notice if it does not comply with the standing orders, or ask the Clerk to divide it into two or more notices if it contains matters not relevant to each other, including to ensure that motions meet the definition of a particular category of business or are eligible for consideration as formal business.
 Notices may be given in general terms with the complete version being handed to the Clerk.
 Two or more senators may give the same notice.

 Notices may be amended by a senator before they are moved, in one of two ways.
-Senators may alter their notices in writing before the day on which the motion is to be moved by way of a letter to the Clerk (standing order 77).
-The amended notice is then published in the Notice Paper for the day it is due to be moved.
-Senators may also amend notices on the floor of the chamber before moving them provided that leave (unanimous consent of all senators present in the chamber) is given.
-If this method is chosen, senators should sign a copy of the changes and give it to the Clerk in the chamber.
+Senators may alter their notices in writing before the day on which the motion is to be moved by way of a letter to the Clerk (standing order 77), which can be provided to the Sub-Table Office before adjournment.
+The amended notice is then published in the next day's Notice Paper.
+Senators may also amend notices before moving them, provided that leave (unanimous consent of all senators present in the chamber) is given.
+If this method is chosen, senators should sign a copy of the changes and give it to the Clerk.
 If the changes are substantial, it is often useful to arrange to have them circulated to other senators in the chamber prior to seeking leave to amend.